 So I attached everything, turned it all on, set everything to the right levels, aaaaand….
 It turns out my voltage meter itself is reading incorrectly!
 It’s incredibly non-linear too – the amount it’s off by varies up & down over the whole gauge, sometimes off by 0.2V and sometimes off by 4.5V, in a very up-and-down polynomial curve not a simple offset or gradient.
 Something way too varied for me to simplify to a simple thing I could keep in the back of my head – in fact the only consistent thing is that it’s always under by at least 0.2V.
 The good news though is that what the gauge currently displays as around “13.2V” is actually around 14V, so I now know this is pretty much the sole reason why it’s reading low.
-I took a whole bunch of photos of the needle at different points for future reference – I won’t bore you by uploading all of them but here’s two showing how much it varies.
+I took a whole bunch of photos of the needle at different points for future reference – I won’t bore you by sharing all of them but here’s two showing how much it varies.

 So, where to from here?
 Well since the error amount varies so much up & down over the gauge’s range, it isn’t really possible to disassemble & recalibrate this part – at least not for this kind of error.
 The best I could hope for would still give an incorrect reading 90% of the time.
 DMCh sells New Old Stock Voltage/Temperature Gauges, but there’s a good chance a replacement would also have calibration problems in a similar-but-different way, and I’m not sure this is worth $200AUD for that slight chance of improvement.
 So, I think I’ll just have to live with it.